Aukau/Challenge-Notebooks/qGAN-Classiq/Solution/README.md

 Please try completing the challenge on your own first before referring to these solutions — that's where the real learning happens!

-## 🚫 Academic Integrity Note

-If you're using this challenge in a classroom or academic setting, please do not submit the provided solution as your own work.

 ---